Concert Pianist . Harpsichordist . Pedagogue

 Thanks to their dedication, I was able to perform my first concert with an Orchestra at age 9 and win more than 40 piano Competitions in my teens.
 Later on I was privileged to study with great pianists Alexandre Zamith, Rogerio Zaghi and Eduardo Monteiro.
 One of the highlights of my teens was my piano four hands duo with Daniel Goncalves called Duo Cantabile.
 We performed yearly at Concert Series in Sao Paulo and won the chamber music competition at Londrina Musica Festival that allowed us to tour and perform in many cities at Parana state.

-At 14yo, I got my first job as piano accompanist of choirs at Fundacao das Artes de Sao Caetano do Sul.
-When I was 17 I started working as page turner and producer at the Concert Series at Fundacao Maria Luiza e Oscar Americano.
-At 18 I started working as faculty at Estacao Especial da Lapa teaching students with Special Needs and at 20 I started teaching at Projeto Guiri Santa Marcelina.
-During that period I also worked as piano accompanist for the studios of tenor Benito Maresca; all while doing my Undergraduate degree in music at University of São Paulo
+At age 14, I started working my first job as piano accompanist of choirs at Fundacao das Artes de Sao Caetano do Sul.
+When I was 17 I started working as a page turner at the concert series at Fundação Maria Luiza e Oscar Americano and eventually I became the Producer of the series.
+At 18 I started working as faculty at Estação Especial da Lapa teaching students with special needs, and at 20 I started teaching at Projeto Guri Santa Marcelina.
+During that same period I also worked as a piano accompanist at the studio of tenor Benito Maresca, while working on my undergraduate degree in piano performance at University of São Paulo.

 Indiana University offered me the highest scholarship and fellowship they have, and I was fortunate to have seven semesters of full tuition to study with professor Cohen and also professor Jean-Louis Hagenauer, completing a Performer Diploma and a Master Degree in Music.
 There, I also learned from professors Edmund Battersby.
-Emile Naoumoff, David Baker and other brilliant musicians.
+Emile Naoumoff, David Baker, Carol Vaness and other brilliant musicians.

-While at IU I met Dr. Karen Taylor, and as a student at her excellent piano pedagogy class, she saw me teaching and offered me a job at her prestigious Young Pianists Program.
-She was particularly interested in my previous experience working with atypical learners, and so really unexpectedly I became the wild card of her program, teaching an average of 15 students per semester, many of them on the Autism Spectrum and other Neurodiversities.
-In that period, I was also hired as piano accompanist at the DePauw University in Greencastle; where I worked until 2019.
+While at IU I met Dr. Karen Taylor and, as a student at her excellent piano pedagogy class, she saw me teaching and offered me a job at her prestigious Young Pianists Program.
+She was particularly interested in my previous experience working with atypical learners, and so really unexpectedly I became the wild card of her program, teaching an average of 15 students per semester, many of them on the autism spectrum and neurodivergent.
+While working at IU, I was also hired as piano accompanist at the DePauw University in Greencastle; where I worked until 2019.

 At Indiana University I met my husband Brady Kent Lanier, an excellent Early Music performer and professional arranger.
-In 2018 he was hired as full time Viola da Gamba performer at Colonial Williamsburg in Virginia; and I joined him moving to VA in 2019.
-At this new phase I was have performed as piano accompanist at Christopher Newport University, William & Mary University, Hampton Univeristy and teach locally at music academies in Hampton and Yorktown.
+In 2018 he was hired as full time Viola da Gamba performer at Colonial Williamsburg in Virginia; and I joined him moving to VA in 2019 to take my chances in a new region of the US.
+At this new phase I have so far worked at Christopher Newport University; Hampton University; Colonial Williamsburg; as Artist in Residence at University of North Carolina School of the Arts; and now as Adjunct Lecturer of Applied Music in Piano at University of William & Mary.